Budgeting

 5. Revisit your budget

-Now’s the time to buckle down and find some fat you can trim in your budget.
+It's never too late to buckle down and find some fat you can trim in your budget.
 While you can’t do much about rising cost of groceries of gas, you may still be able to find room in your current budget to lessen the impact of rising rates on your bottom line.

 See if you can cut down on your streaming services.
 Perhaps you can reduce your cellphone’s data plan if you’re just using Wi-Fi at home.
 You and your partner can also make dinner together at home more often instead of going out for date nights.
 Before long, you may notice you have a little more breathing room.